 Treatment for Knotweed:

 In order to control the spread of Japanese Knotweed, it is important to target the massive underground root system.
 Mowing along with herbicide applications can be important for better results.
 Mowing alone will not eradicate Japanese knotweed because of the large root system.
 Treatments that can be very effective are foliar, stem injection, and cut-stem applications of herbicides that translocate their active ingredients directly into the rhizome system.
-Follow-up treatments and monitoring will be needed for between four to ten years (depending on the size/age of the knotweed) in order to eradicate the knotweed population.
+Follow-up treatments and monitoring will be needed for between four and ten years (depending on the size/age of the knotweed) in order to eradicate the knotweed population.

 Talk to an Adam’s Healthy Lawn Expert!